axelheer/nein-math/README.md

 It's generally based on the integer implementation of [this work][0], but rewritten to not use pointer arithmetic and other fancy things.
 Thus, it's a bit slower albeit portable.

+*Note:* starting with the new .NET Core this project becomes a bit obsolete, because the performance gains disappear since some improvements have been [contributed][2]. :tada:

 Performance
 -----------